AlexandreYao/machine_learning/README.md

 # Machine Learning
 All about machine learning models :
-This is dedicated to the complete presentation of my projects in machine learning and deep learning.
+This is dedicated to the complete presentation of my projects in machine learning.